sebastianljunggren/symfony2-vagrant-sample/README.md

 *   Add the following to your [hosts file](https://www.google.com/search?q=host+file):

     ```33.33.33.10     symfony.local```

 *   You should now be able to access http://symfony.local/app_dev.php in your browser and see a
     welcome page

 Usage
 -----

 SSH into the machine with `vagrant ssh`.
-Then docroot is fount in "/home/vagrant/symfony".
+Then docroot is found in "/home/vagrant/symfony".
 When in the project folder symfony commands can be executed with `sf2` and composer commands with
 `composer`.